Yankees vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has hit safely in five games in a row.
-In his last five games he is batting .364 with a double, a home run and two RBI.
+- Rutschman has recorded at least one hit in six straight games.
+In his last 10 games he is hitting .268 with a double, a home run, three walks and four RBI.

 Rutschman Recent Games